noidname01/UV_Robotic_Challenge-Software/arduino_main/README.md

 ### arduino_main.ino
 We check the pir sensors for presence of human first thing in the main loop.
 Sends a signal when presence of human is detected, and when people are cleared.

 We carry on checking if the distance of the TOF sensors are abnormal.
+If there is an obstacle or edge in front, then add an effective wall to the "obstacle.py" node.(not yet implemented)